Ravindra2377/whiskey_ai/nexus/README.md

 - `--temperature=0.2`: Control creativity (0-1).

 Notes and generation metadata are printed after each run for quick validation.
 Remember to review and harden AI-generated code before deploying to production systems.

+Tip: Natural language requests like `nl "Hey NEXUS, generate a Python service with tests"` now route directly into the `generate` command.

 ## License